PotteriesHackspace/potterieshackspace.github.com/README.md

 * Large "hero unit" callout, featuring a photo background
 * Section for rows of three projects
 * Section for about, an embedded Google Document
-* Section for who's involved, powered by jQuery and Gravatar
 * Section for people to get in touch and a map of our location

 This website was produced thanks to these excellent "out of the box" solutions: